 They say a dog is a man's best friend.
 Unfortunately, dog bites and attacks on humans are very common.
-According to U.S. statistics, during 2007 there were a reported 35 fatal dog attacks.
-Another 5,000,000 people suffer non-fatal dog bites and attacks each and every year.
+According to U.S. statistics, during a recent year there were a reported 35 fatal dog attacks.
+Another 5,000,000 people suffered non-fatal dog bites and attacks each and every year.
 Nearly 1,000 people per day require emergency care to treat dog attack injuries.
 There are over 150 dog breeds in the U.S.

 Some interesting statistics are as follows:

 - 83% of all dog attacks are to adults

 - 77% of all dog attacks result in maiming